typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 define

 access sub relation,
-relates accessed-object, relates valid-action, plays permission:permitted-access, plays change-request:requested-change;
+relates object, relates action, plays permission:access, plays change-request:change;
 ```

-In the above example, `access` relation type can play the `permitted-access` role in `permission` relation type and
+In the above example, `access` relation type can play the `access` role in `permission` relation type and
-the `requested-change` role in `change-request` relation type.
+the `change` role in `change-request` relation type.
 Besides, an `access` relation type relates an
-`accessed-object` role (e.g., file) and a `valid-action` role (e.g., read).
+`object` role (e.g., file) and a `action` role (e.g., read).
 Thus a `permission` relation type relates
 the `access` (i.e., read + file) and a `subject` (e.g., `person` with `full-name` attribute `Kevin Morrison`).

 ##### Defines multiple roles